Welcome to David Griesinger's home page!

 New in October of 2005 are the slides from a lecture on recording technique, given in Japan for the Audio Engineering Society, and in Schloss Hohenkammer for the Tonmeister conference in October.
 "The Physics and Psychophysics of surround recording part 2" I still hope to put some of the audio examples that are critical to this paper on the web.
 In the meantime, if you want a CD copy, contact me at the email address in the picture

-I have also finally added "Griesinger's Coincident Microphone Primer", a paper from 1987 that describes and mathematically analyzes much of the behavior of concident microphone arrays, including the Soundfield microphone."Griesinger's Coincident Microphone Primer" I am not sure I still agree with many of the suggestions in the paper, as I no longer use coincident technique very much in my own recording.
+I am not sure I still agree with many of the suggestions in the paper, as I no longer use coincident technique very much in my own recording.
 But the general way of looking at the problem is quite interesting.
 The paper was text scanned from a poor copy of a copy.
 I have tried to correct the nonsense - but the program included is not guaranteed to run.
 The figures are scans - so it will take time to download.

 New in May of 2005 is a paper on room dimensions and loudspeaker placement for the reproduction of envelopment at low frequencies, presented at the acoustical society meeting in Vancouver.
 The paper is at the bottom of the page.
 New in July 2004 are the lecture slides from the workshop given with Leo Beranek at the meeting of the Acoustical Society of America in New York, June 2004.
 I have also added the paper by Bill Gardner on Reverberation Loudness Matching, and a .doc version of the paper "How Loud is My Reverberation" which includes all the figures.
 This is a scan, so it takes a while to download.
 I have also added the paper from ACTA ACUSTICA - The psychoacoustics of apparent source width, spaciousness & envelopment in performance spaces.